 6.5.2.1 Spectrum emission mask

 The spectrum emission mask of the UE applies to frequencies (ΔfOOB) starting from the edge of the assigned NR channel bandwidth.
-For frequencies greater than (ΔfOOB) as specified in Table 6.5.2.1-1 the spurious requirements in subclause 6.5.3 are applicable.
-If for some frequency the carrier leakage overlaps with spectrum emission mask, then the emission mask does not apply for that frequency.
+For frequencies offset greater than FOOB as specified in Table 6.5.2.1-1 the spurious requirements in subclause 6.5.3 are applicable.

 The power of any UE emission shall not exceed the levels specified in Table 6.5.2.1-1 for the specified channel bandwidth.
 The requirement is verified in beam locked mode with the test metric of TRP (Link=TX beam peak direction).